-Kodaikanal’s cool climate is a blessing for all kinds of travellers, be it backpackers, families, or honeymooners.
+Kodaikanal’s cool climate is a blessing for all kinds of travelers, be it backpackers, families, or honeymooners.
 This mist-laden hill station has a lot on offer ranging from spectacular viewpoints to pristine waters.

 To help you have a great vacation, here is a list of the best places to see in Kodaikanal.